-A Local Authority will issue an EHC Plan if it considers that the special educational provision required to meet a child or young person's needs cannot reasonably be provided from within the resources normally available to mainstream early years providers, schools and post-16 institutions.
-Children and young people with special educational needs and/or disabilities (SEND) up to the age of 25 are eligible.Download the EHC Plan Template (PDF, 319.34)
+A Local Authority will issue an EHC Plan if it considers that the special educational provision required to meet the needs of a child or young person (aged up to 25) with special educational needs and/or disabilities (SEND) cannot be reasonably provided from within the resources normally available to mainstream early years providers, schools and post-16 institutions.

 The majority of children and young people with SEND will be supported within their mainstream school through the graduated approach, quality first teaching, targeted and personalised support.

 If a parent or carer thinks that their child/young person has SEND, the SEND Team recommend that parents/carers

 - Talk to the class teacher/tutor.

 - Arrange a meeting with the school/settings SENDCo (Special Educational Needs and Disabilities Co-ordinator) to discuss concerns and support.

 If the education setting/school thinks that the child/young person has SEND they should

 - Talk to parents/carers about their concerns and start to gather evidence such as reviews of outcomes and reports about the child's/young person's progress.